shanenelson1117/OoO_CPU/README.md

 BEQ, BLT,` and  `JAL`.

 ## Files
-`out_of_order.sv` is the top level modules.
+`out_of_order.sv` is the top level module.
 All modules used by the top level are included in the "source" folder, including the testbench, `tl_test.sv`.
 The benchmark riscv machine code files can be found in "source/benchmarks".

 ## Benchmarks